Bank of America Home Loans: Banking

-The Banking segment consisted of Countrywide Bank, FSB and Countrywide Warehouse Lending.
-Formerly, the bank was known as Countrywide Bank, N.A., a nationally chartered bank that was regulated jointly by the Office of the Comptroller of the Currency and the Federal Reserve, but it converted its charter to a federally chartered thrift that is regulated by the Office of Thrift Supervision.
-Countrywide Bank is the 3rd largest Savings and Loan institution and is the fastest growing bank in United States history.
+The Banking segment consisted of Countrywide Bank, FSB, and Countrywide Warehouse Lending.
+Formerly, the bank was known as Countrywide Bank, N.A..
+This nationally chartered bank was regulated jointly by the Office of the Comptroller of the Currency and the Federal Reserve.
+Still, it converted its charter to a federally chartered thrift that is regulated by the Office of Thrift Supervision.
+Countrywide Bank is the 3rd largest Savings and Loan institution and is the fastest-growing bank in United States history.
 Assets from deposits are currently approaching $125 billion.

 Countrywide Bank primarily originates and purchases mortgage loans and home equity lines of credit for investment purposes.
-The majority of these loans are sourced through its mortgage banking subsidiary, Countrywide Home Loans.
-The Bank obtains retail deposits, primarily certificates of deposit, through the Internet, call centers and more than 200 financial centers, many of which were located in Countrywide Home Loans' retail branch offices as of April 1, 2007.
+Most of these loans are sourced through its mortgage banking subsidiary, Countrywide Home Loans.
+In addition, the Bank obtains retail deposits, primarily certificates of deposit, through the Internet, call centers, and more than 200 financial centers, many of which were located in Countrywide Home Loans' retail branch offices as of April 1, 2007.

 Countrywide Warehouse Lending provides warehouse lines of credit to mortgage bankers, who use these funds to originate loans.
 These mortgage bankers are primarily customers of Countrywide Home Loans' Correspondent Lending division and the Capital Markets divisions; the mortgage bankers use warehouse lines of credit from Countrywide Warehouse Lending to help originate loans, then sell those loans to Countrywide through Correspondent Lending or Capital Markets.

 Capital markets

-The Capital Markets segment primarily operates as a registered securities broker dealer, a residential mortgage loan manager and a commercial mortgage loan originator.
-CFC also operates broker dealers in Japan and the United Kingdom, an introducing broker dealer of futures contracts, an asset manager and a broker of mortgage servicing rights.
-With the exception of its commercial mortgage activities, the company transacts only with institutional customers, such as banks, other depository institutions, insurance companies, asset managers, mutual funds, pension plans, other broker dealers and governmental agencies.
+The Capital Markets segment primarily operates as a registered securities broker-dealer, a residential mortgage loan manager, and a commercial mortgage loan originator.
+CFC also operates broker-dealers in Japan and the United Kingdom, an introducing broker-dealer of futures contracts, an asset manager, and a broker of mortgage servicing rights.
+Except its commercial mortgage activities, the company transacts only with institutional customers, such as banks, other depository institutions, insurance companies, asset managers, mutual funds, pension plans, other broker-dealers and governmental agencies.
 Customers of its commercial real estate finance business are the owners or sponsors of commercial properties, who can be individuals or institutions.

-Countrywide Asset Management Corporation manages the acquisition and disposition of loans from third parties, as well as loans originated by Countrywide Home Loans, on behalf of Countrywide Home Loans.
-These are typically delinquent or otherwise illiquid residential mortgage loans, which have primarily been originated under Federal Housing Administration (FHA) and Veterans Administration (VA) programs.
-The Company attempts to rehabilitate the loans, using the servicing operations of Countrywide Home Loans, with the intent to securitize those loans that become eligible for securitization.
-The remaining loans are serviced through foreclosure and liquidation, which includes the collection of government insurance and guarantee proceeds relating to defaulted FHA and VA program loans.
+Countrywide Asset Management Corporation manages the acquisition and disposition of loans from third parties and loans originated by Countrywide Home Loans on behalf of Countrywide Home Loans.
+These are typically delinquent or otherwise illiquid residential mortgage loans, which have primarily originated under Federal Housing Administration (FHA) and Veterans Administration (VA) programs.
+The Company attempts to rehabilitate the loans, using the servicing operations of Countrywide Home Loans, to securitize those loans that become eligible for securitization.
+The remaining loans are serviced through foreclosure and liquidation, including collecting government insurance and guarantee proceeds relating to defaulted FHA and VA program loans.

-Securities trading activities include the trading of debt securities in the secondary market after the original issuance of the security.
+Securities trading activities include trading debt securities in the secondary market after the original issuance of the security.
 Underwriting activities encompass the assumption of the risk of buying a new issue of securities from the issuer and reselling the securities to investors, either directly or through dealers.
 Capital Markets primarily underwrites mortgage-related debt securities.